fdesmond/seme-ts/README.md

 #### far in the future
  We also would like to include:
-  - mathematical modelization and precise hypothesis on the model for which the procedure should give good results
+  - Which hypothesis on the model for which the procedure should give good results?
   - does it makes more sense to create synthetic features by combinations of the existing ones instead of perturbation?